kyragunluk/kyragunluk.github.io/index.md

 ## About Me

 I am a rising Senior at Cornell University, majoring in Computer Science and minoring in Mathematics, Operations Research, and Game Design.
+I am graduating in the spring of 2024, and plan to continue to graduate school.
 I am particularly interested in Algorithms and Theory in Computer Science.
+My emails are kg556@cornell.edu and kyra.gunluk@gmail.com

 ## About My Mentor

-My mentor is Dr. Ruta Mehta, an Assistant Professor at the University of Illinois Urbana-Champaign.
+My mentor is Dr. Ruta Mehta, an Assistant Professor in the Department of Computer Science at the University of Illinois Urbana-Champaign.
 She also has a research interest in Theoretical Computer Science.
+Her website can be found at https://rutamehta.cs.illinois.edu/

 ## About My Project